geawiz/geoviz/4_layer-list/README.md

 ```

 ## Putting it all together
 That's it!
 You can now choose which layer to choose by toggling its name on the checkbox list in the upper right corner of the map.
 As before, the complete example code used in this tutorial can be found in the [index.html](./index.html) file in this folder.
-Opening it in a browser should render something like the following image:
+Opening it in a browser should render something like the following image (please note the checkboxes in the upper right corner of the page):

 ![Toggling layers on a MapLibre map](./tutorial_4_2.png)